Last Updated on July 25, 2022 by Heather

 You might feel overwhelmed as you’ll want to watch the screen and enjoy the ride just like you would on Star Tours.
 But Hondo will keep reminding you that you have to shoot the harpoon or you’ll fail the mission.
 So yeah, there’s a bit of pressure with this ride.

 I absolutely recommend riding this more than once, by the third ride you’ll really get the hang of it and get to appreciate it in its full glory.
-Right now it’s way easier to ride more than once than you think too.
-The attraction is not offering FastPass+ which means the standby line is moving fairly quickly.
-The worst I saw was when the wait hit two hours, but on average the wait time has been hovering between 75 minutes and 90 minutes.
+Right now it’s way easier to ride more than once than you might think too.
+The worst I saw was when the wait hit two hours, but on average the wait time has been hovering between 75 minutes and 90 minutes

 If you are wondering how to visit Star Wars: Galaxy’s Edge in conjunction with everything else in Hollywood studios then I would say download the my Disney experience app and just keep an eye on the wait times throughout the day.
 Slinky Dog Dash still seems to be the most popular attraction outside of galaxy’s edge.